 - 4.1 Status and Overview (2 pages maximum).
-Describe the motivation and rationale for establishing the collaboration, and how the proposed project addresses the identified research focus area for the FY 2018 competition. - 4.2 Results from Relevant Prior Support (2 pages maximum).
-A section on results from relevant prior NSF support must be included and the relevance of that support to the proposed activities explained.
+Describe the motivation and rationale for establishing the collaboration, and how the proposed project addresses the identified research focus area for the FY 2022 competition.
+This section should also include clear identification of the industry the project is focusing on and how the proposed research will be linked and implemented into the jurisdiction(s) economy. - 4.2 Results from Relevant Prior Support (2 pages maximum).
+A section on results from relevant prior NSF support and other prior federal or other investments of the PIs and co-PIs towards the chosen industry must be included and the relevance of that support to the proposed activities explained.
 This section should include a description of the activities and impacts of previous NSF awards, including major accomplishments in both intellectual merit and broader impacts.
-In addition, this section should summarize the coordination and synergy among EPSCoR and other NSF investments in the jurisdiction. - 4.3 Research, Collaboration, and Workforce Development (18 pages maximum).
+In addition, this section should summarize the coordination and synergy among EPSCoR and other NSF investments in the jurisdiction.
+This prior support should clearly link to the chosen industry of tomorrow and provide a clear sense of how the outcomes from that prior support will be leveraged into this project leading to its eventual implementation into the chosen industry. - 4.3 Research, Collaboration, and Workforce Development (18 pages maximum).
 The Research, Collaboration, and Workforce Development program is the focal point from which all other project elements derive.
-This plan is the primary element that will be judged during the merit review process for intellectual merit and broader impacts according to NSF merit review procedures.
 Provide a concise description of the long-term research and education goals and intellectual focus, and describe the planned activities in sufficient detail to enable their scientific merit and broader impacts to be assessed.
 Present proposed research in the context of other efforts in the field (with appropriate references), state the major challenges and how they will be addressed, and comment on novelty and/or originality of the proposed approach.
-Include detailed plans for recruitment or development of diverse early-career faculty, and plans to prepare them for future leadership roles.
+Include detailed plans for recruitment or development of diverse early-career faculty with strategies for recruiting and retraining faculty from underrepresented populations, and plans to prepare them for future leadership roles.
 The Research, Collaboration, and Workforce Development description must contain sufficient details regarding the scientific hypotheses, goals, and research and training methods (laboratory, field, theoretical, computational, or other) such that experts in the field of proposed research or closely related fields may accurately judge the intellectual merit and broader impacts of the proposed research.